ibbles/LearningUnreal/Procedural Content Generation PCG.md

 The output of the Load PCG Data Asset node is the points that describe the [[Level Instance]].
 Using the Copy Points node we can take a set of input points, sampled from whatever, and replace each of the input points with the set of points loaded by the Load PCG Data Asset node.
 This means that when those points are fed into a Spawn Static Mesh node it will not spawn just one [[Static Mesh]] per sampled point, it will spawn all the meshes that was stored in the [[Level Instance]].
+For this to work we must set Static Mesh Spawner > [[Details Panel]] > Mesh Selector > Mesh Selector Type to PCG Mesh Selector By Attribute.
+This setting makes the Static Mesh Spawner read the per-point attribute that has a [[Static Mesh Asset]] reference, the attribute read from the [[Level Instance]] PCG Data Asset by the Load PCG Data Asset Node, the attribute that was defined by the Static Meshes that we added to the [[Level Instance]] that the PCG Data Asset was created from.
+That attribute is named `Mesh`.

 ## Control Mesh Spawning With Actor Tags